Division properties in exterior algebras of free modules and logarithmic residua: Multidimensional logarithmic residua in complex analysis

 \begin{remark} \rm It can be seen that statement (ii) implies Theorem 1 in Alexandrov \cite{A1} which is basic in his exposition of fundamentals of multidimensional complex residua theory.
 Statement (i) seems new. \end{remark}

-\begin{proof} Statements (i) and (ii) of the theorem follow from the corresponding statements in Theorem \ref{thm-logarithmic residua} if we take there $R= \OO_x(N)$ - the ring of holomorphic function germs, and $M=\La_x(N)$ - the module of germs at $x$ holomorphic one forms.
-Then $\La^qM$ coincides with the $R$ module of germs at $x$ of holomorphic $q$-forms on $N$, $\La^qM=\La^q_x(N)$, and $M^*$ can be identified with the module $\Vect_x(M)$ of germs at $x$ of holomorphic vector fields on $N$.
-The ring $\OO_x(N)$ is Noetherian and has no non-zero-divisors.
-Thus, the assumption that $a$ in statements (ii) and (iii) of Theorem \ref{thm-logarithmic residua} is a \nzd is equivalent to $a$ being nonzero.
-The depth condition (DC) in Theorem \ref{thm-logarithmic residua} is equivalent to the codimension condition (CD) above.
+{\it Proof of Theorem \ref{thm-complex logarithmic residua}.} Statements (i) and (ii) of the theorem follow from the corresponding statements in Corollary \ref{cor-logarithmic residua} if we take there $R= \OO_x(N)$ - the ring of holomorphic function germs, $M=\Vect_x(N)$ - the $R$-module of germs at $x$ of holomorphic vector fields on $N$, and its dual $M^*=\La_x(N)$ - the module of germs at $x$ of holomorphic one forms on $N$.
+Then $\La^qM^*$ coincides with the $R$-module of germs at $x$ of holomorphic $q$-forms on $N$, $\La^qM^*=\La^q_x(N)$.
+The ring $\OO_x(N)$ is Noetherian thus the module of elements $\eta\in\La^p_x(N)$ satisfying condition (B) is finitely generated.
+Thus the exponent $n$ in $b=a^n$ in the formula (A') can be chosen independent of $\eta$, as in Theorem \ref{thm1-existence}.
+The depth condition (DC) in Corollary \ref{cor-logarithmic residua} is equivalent to the codimension condition (CD) above.
 This follows from the known fact in analytic geometry that the codimension of the set of zeros of a family of holomorphic functions germs in $\OO_x(N)$ is equal to the depth of the ideal generated by these functions germs in $\OO_x(N)$, see e.g. Chapter 5.3 in \cite{GH}.
-We then obtain $\codim_xZ_{f,\O}=\dpt I(f_1,\dots,f_k,\O)=k+\dpt I(\bO)$ where in the second equality we use Proposition \ref{prop1}.
-Thus $p\le \codim_xZ_{f,\O}-2$ holds iff $p-k\le\dpt I(\bO)-2$.
-This shows that Theorem \ref{thm-logarithmic residua} implies statements (i) and (ii) in Theorem \ref{thm-complex logarithmic residua}.
+We obtain that $\codim_xZ_{f,\O}=\dpt I(f_1,\dots,f_k,\O)=k+\dpt I(\bO)$, where in the second equality we use Proposition \ref{prop1}.
+Thus the inequality $p\le \codim_xZ_{f,\O}-2$ holds if and only if $p-k\le\dpt I(\bO)-2$.
+This shows that Corollary \ref{cor-logarithmic residua} implies statements (i) and (ii) in Theorem \ref{thm-complex logarithmic residua}.

-To show statement (iii) above suppose that we have two different representations (A') of the same $a^n\eta$ with $\g'$ and $\g''$ on the right side.
+To show statement (iii) above suppose that we have two different representations (A') of the same $b\eta$ with $\g'$ and $\g''$ on the right side.
 Subtracting one from the other gives zero on the left side.
 Additionally, at points $z\in Z$ the functions $f_i$ vanish thus, denoting $\Delta\g=\g'-\g''$, we find that